-Getting to a bifurcated bar requires reversing both Keller and Lathrop.
+Getting to a bifurcated bar requires reversing both Keller and Lathrop, or, alternatively, reconciling Keller and Janus so that "exacting scrutiny" is genuinely applied.
 Reversing Keller would be just Abood's second shoe dropping; Keller relied on it and, in application, suffers from the same defects.
 Lathrop is the source of the mischief in that it authorizes the state to compel lawyers to become members of the unified bar.
 It thereby infringes lawyers' First Amendment right to refrain from associating.
+If this Court does not reverse both Keller and Lathrop, then it must reconcile Keller with Janus, given this Court's rejection of Abood.